2003 (July to December)

 –The Batman Chronicles #10

 Early September.
-Part 1 is a prose story about a 14-year-old’s desire to snap a picture of Batman.
+Part 1 is a prose story about a fourteen-year-old’s desire to snap a picture of Batman.
 In Part 2 an old crook tells a young up-and-comer how his life was ruined by Batman.
 The newb is scared straight.
 In Part 3, Batman helps a distraught man recover his pet from dog-nappers.
 It’s probably best to disregard the snow in this last story as it is a little early for it on our timeline.

 –JLA #6-9 (“AMERICAN DREAMS”)

 Early September.
 What has been going on with the JLA while Batman made cameos in the previous Robin Vol. 2 #45 and The Batman Chronicles #10?
 The JLA met former angel turned superhero Zauriel who helped the team fight the angel Asmodel.
 Asmodel and his army of angels were attempting to succeed where the First of the Fallen and Lucifer failed so long ago.
 That’s right, Asmodel was trying to shake up the Islamo-Judeo-Christian model by rebelling against God!
 However, God didn’t even intervene.
 There was no reason to when the JLA was standing in Asmodel’s way.
 Meanwhile, Neron, King of Hell, eager to take advantage of the situation and add to the chaos, caused the Moon to begin plummeting toward Earth.
 Superman was able to use his electricity powers to create electromagnetic poles on the lunar surface which kept the moon in place.
 However, Neron had one more trick up his sleeve; he awakened the Key (who had been in a coma for almost ten years) and sicced him on the JLA.
 Cut to JLA #6—Batman returns to the Watchtower just in time to be attacked by the Key and rendered unconscious (along with the rest of the JLA).
 The Key then administers neuro-chemicals to each JLAer, which causes each to have a “dream flu” or structured hallucination.
 Superman, for example, is in a construct world where he is the Green Lantern protector of Krypton.
 Batman is trapped in the same construct world, in which he is old and married to Selina, Tim is the new Batman, and his son Bruce Junior is the new Robin.
 And in this fake world, Wonder Woman thinks she is a female Indiana Jones fighting Nazi-zombies.
 There is a brilliant narrative moment when Bruce realizes that their collective “reality” is a fabricated simulation.
 Superman can’t believe it, but Batman explains, “I appear to be a fit man in his 60s, but the blood pressure and heart-rate I’m experiencing would fit the profile of a much younger, and very probably unconscious man.”
 Amazing.
 Actually, I could write an entire term paper on how cool/complex this story is, so you should read it if you can.
 In the end, Green Arrow (Connor Hawke) defeats the Key and saves the day.
 He becomes the newest JLA member as a reward!
 As referenced in JLA Secret Files and Origins #2 Part 2, the JLA puts the Key’s Cosmic Key Ring into the Watchtower trophy room following this case.
 In order to commemorate the fallen angels from the earlier battle against Asmodel, Zauriel and Kyle Rayner create an artistic story canvas out of the ashes of Zauriel’s lost friend Traumiel.
 This canvas goes into the trophy room as well.
+Note that JLA #9 has a Batman-less epilogue that occurs roughly one month from now.

-–Aztek the Ultimate Man #10
+–Aztek: The Ultimate Man #10 Part 2

 –FLASHBACK: From Detective Comics #859.
 Batman bumps into socialite Kate Kane, who is able to stop her own mugger without the Caped Crusader’s help.
 Kate, distantly non-blood related to the original Batwoman Kathy Kane, will become the new Batwoman in about five years.